-Mr. Seeman has been selected as a Rising Star in the Connecticut Super Lawyers list since 2013.
+Evan has been selected as a Rising Star in the Connecticut Super Lawyers list from 2013 to 2018.
 He was recognized in the Connecticut Law Tribune’s 2016 New Leaders in the Law Yearbook, and he was the firm’s 2014 Pro Bono Award recipient.
 Before joining the firm, he volunteered his time with the Children’s Law Center of Connecticut, Inc. Prior to that, he clerked for the Honorable F. Herbert Gruendel of the Connecticut Appellate Court.